phbridge/WebExTeamsSpaceAnalysis/README.md

 This script will take data from one or more WxT spaces and analyse the content for sentiment, subjectivity and polarity.
 It will also pick out and count positive/negative words.
 The tool will then upload this data to an InfluxDB so that it can be easily displayed graphically.
+This script uses TextBlob which makes use of NLTK using some of the most common packages (averaged-tagger, brown-corpora, punkt-tokenizer) for sentiment analysis

 # Contacts
 Phil Bridges - phbridge@cisco.com